Ainslie Tavern Bond: The Bond

 Following his acquittal, Bothwell invited the leading temporal and spiritual peers to a dinner in an Edinburgh tavern, kept by one Ainslie, as a result of which the event became known as "Ainslie's Supper" and the document associated with it "the Ainslie Tavern Bond".
 The bond was subscribed by eight bishops, nine earls and seven lords.
 It was subsequently alleged that Mary had previously on 19 April 1567 signed a warrant authorising the Lords to sign the Bond.
 Other sources suggest that the Bond was ratified by the Queen following its execution.

+William Kirkcaldy of Grange, a political opponent of Bothwell, wrote about the making of the bond and Mary's affection for Bothwell in a letter to the Earl of Bedford:The same night the Parliament was dissolved, Bothwell called most of the noblemen to supper, for to desire of them their promise in writing and consent to the Queen's marriage, which he will obtain, for she has said she cares not to lose France, England and her own country for him, and shall go with him to the world's end in a white petticoat or she leave him".

 The historian Julian Goodare notes that only one of various texts of the bond mentions "Aynsley's supper".
 He suggests an alternative reading, that the Lords convened to discuss the bond in Bothwell's lodging in Edinburgh and Ainslie was the caterer who provided the supper.
 Chronicle writers including James Melville of Halhill and Claude Nau describe a meeting in Bothwell's house or lodging in Holyrood Palace.